Verification procedure

 • Are all registrations completed correctly?

-• Are the registration forms up to date?
+• Are the forms up to date?

 • Do all electronic registrations comply?